 Oftentimes periodontitis causes deep craters or holes in the bone are found around your teeth.
 When this is the case a procedure called guided tissue regeneration bone grafting is used (in combination with osseous surgery) to place bottled bone obtained from a tissue bank in the damaged areas to promote healing and bone regrowth next to your teeth.
 With this procedure, additional bone is placed underneath the gum tissue, in the area where it has been lost.
-Dr. Shumaker may also use a dissolvable collagen barrier an growth factors to help stimulate the body’s own natural healing of the bony defect.
+The doctors may also use a dissolvable collagen barrier an growth factors to help stimulate the body’s own natural healing of the bony defect.

-Once healed from periodontal surgery, inflammation and pocketing are reduced to a maintainable level and stability of your teeth is reestablished.
+Once healed from periodontal surgery, inflammation and pocketing are reduced to a maintainable level and the stability of your teeth is reestablished.
 Areas treated with guided tissue regeneration bone grafts continue to process the bone graft into your own bone for 6-9 months after the procedure.

 Drs.
 Shumaker and Allen will follow your case closely after periodontal surgery.
 Because periodontitis is a chronic inflammatory disease, frequent cleanings (called periodontal maintenance) are necessary to maintain the benefits of therapy and prevent disease recurrence.